kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/04-control-flow/03-query-db-stores.md

     +storeForm()
 ```

-And make it look like this:
+And update the code to look like this:

 ```
 extends layout